Types of Tool Holder Taper Shanks

 Shrink Fit holders will have a solid inner diameter similar to other milling holders, but do not have set screws.
 They are slimmer and have excellent gripping force.
 They are heated when changing tools, expanding the diameter and cooled to provide an interference fit.

 Their size is measured by calipers similar to solid end mill holders.
-Projection is measured from the bottom of the flange to the very end of the holder.
+Projection is measured from the top of the flange to the very end of the holder.

 Hydraulic Holders / Chucks